javascript-2020/https-quick/README.md

 https-quick tries to be a drop in for https, for when you just want to throw together a quick https server<br>
-it has keys and certificates built in and some extended functionality
+it has keys and certificates built in and some extra functionality

     npm install https-quick